XileHUD/poe_overlay/README.md

 - PoE1 Version: Complete the Path of Exile 1 adaptation.
 - And much more!: I have many other ideas in mind to continue making our lives in Wraeclast easier.

+Future / Exploratory:
+- Exchange Prices Integration: Optional toggleable pricing data (overlay remains fully functional offline if disabled).
+- Top Builds Browser: View popular builds for each class directly in the overlay for build inspiration.
+- Mobile Companion App: Primarily for Merchant History on-the-go; also useful for console players to browse their trade data.

 ---

 ## ❓ WIP FAQ (Work in Progress)